 If God’s love is UN-conditional, then why must we go to confession if we have mortal sin — so that our sin can be forgiven by the priest?
 That is “conditional” love, i.e., God will only love me if I conditionally go to “Jesus-in persona” specifically in a specific time and place and only at that time and place.
 My Catholic church confessional is open only on Saturdays at 3:30 pm.
 Someone please explain this for me?

-– A convert to the Catholic faith that never got his questions answered by RCIA or his priest.
+– Asked by a convert to the Catholic faith who never got his questions answered by RCIA or his priest.

 Thank you for questioning and being open to learning!
 I’m so sorry that your RCIA experience did not provide enough answers.
 Having been a Director of RCIA, I know what a wonderful, educational, and faith-building time that it can and should be for the candidates and catechumens … and even for the sponsors!
 (This is one of the reasons why I founded Catholic Digital Resources and included a line of resources for RCIA.
 Perhaps there’s something there that can assist you post-RCIA.)

 We go to confession not to resume God’s love for us.
 His love is indeed unconditional, never-ending, even while we are sinning.
 Our sins interfere with our love for God — sin is turning away from God by doing something unGodly, unloving — but our sins cannot stop God from loving us.
 Nothing can stop God from loving us.